The Re-enactors troupe posing in front of a heritage barn

 1929 - 1978

-Mac's family moved to Surrey in 1938.
-Mac was active in the 4-H Club and the Jaycees and was the National Potato Champ in 1951 along with community member Bob Bose.
+Sarjit “Mac” Singh was born in Burnaby, BC in 1929.
+His family moved to Surrey in 1938 to their own farm.
+Mac was active in the Boys and Girls Club (what we now call the 4-H Club) and the Jaycees and was the National Potato Champ in 1951 along with community member Bob Bose.
 He participated in many Surrey initiatives to do with agriculture.
-In his life, he experienced many hardships such as racist bullying when he was in school, the death of his father in stories address the racist bullying he confronted in childhood, the hardships his family faced when their father passed away, his mother re-married and Mac had to quit school to help on the farm, and finally the success he found in agriculture and farming later in life.
+In his life, he experienced many hardships such as racist bullying in school, the death of his father as a teenager, his mother remarrying, and having to quit high school to help on his family farm.
+Even without finishing high school, Mac found much success in agriculture and farming later in life.

 Actor Akshaya Pattanayak